 How was it for me?
 I felt like I wasted the last 15 weeks for nothing.
 I’m not saying that it’s bad.
 But I’m saying that there are several factors that have ruined it.
 The ending is always the most important part to convince us so I think it has to be really, really strong.
 It’s hard to do and it can’t all be perfect to everyone’s satisfaction, but it has to at least make sense.
 In some areas, it did make sense.
-But in others, I just felt so infuriated that it’s like all was wasted.
+But in others, I just felt so infuriated that it was like all was wasted.

 First off, they have a great team with the special team.
 Why not focus more on it?